Code-at-LTH/lthchallenge/index.md

 * Thore Husfeldt

 ## Prizes
-There will be prizes for the top competitors!
+The top 3 on site contestants will be invited to the competitive programmingevent Möja bootcamp, organized in Stockholm in May.
+Participation and travel will be payed for.

 ## Sponsors